"What if I put something in it?" Actor Jamiu Azeez drags mum over love for food

 - Popular Yoruba actor Jamiu Azeez has taken to social media to drag his mum over how much she loves food

-- In the video the actor shared, his mum was seen in te=he kitchen earing something as he lamented over the fact that she didn't know it there was something in it
+- In the video the actor shared, his mum was seen in the kitchen eating something as he lamented over the fact that she didn't know if there was something in it

 - Despite how hard Azeez tried to drag his mum, the woman laughed him off as she continued to chew like he was not calling her out